Listed Buildings Advisory Committee

 Revd Anthony Parkinson - Chair

-Methodist minister in Swansea.
+Supernumerary minister in the Southampton circuit.
 Fellow of the Society of Antiquaries.
 Formerly on the staff of the Royal Commission on Ancient Monuments in Wales (1970-95); author of articles on various aspects of historic architecture in Wales, including a chapter on chapel architecture in Methodism in Wales (2003).

 Dr Peter Forsaith - Deputy Chair